strus38/orchestratedRPiCluster/README.md

 done
 ```

-## Preparing the RPi cluster (will be automated later on)
+## Raspeberry PIs configuration

 - build a stand or buy a RPis cluster case
 - flash all the RPi SD with the latest Raspbian version
 - connect all power/switch ports
 - power up
+- Those steps will be automated later on...
   - Update all /etc/dhcpcd.conf or /etc/network/interfaces (depending on the RPi version) to fix the IPs of the nodes:
     * node01: 10.0.0.2
     * node02: 10.0.0.3
     * node03: 10.0.0.4